PeWe79/cloudmucast.com/src/content/docs/docs/developers/apis.md

 ## Now Playing Data APIs

-The most important and frequently accessed pieces of information that AzuraCast stores are all served as part of a single group of data, which we refer to as the "Now Playing" data.
+The most important and frequently accessed pieces of information that CloudmuCAst/AzuraCast stores are all served as part of a single group of data, which we refer to as the "Now Playing" data.

 Because of how valuable this information is, we serve it in a number of ways depending on whether performance or flexibility is your main concern.